THE GREAT NORTHERN BIKEPACKING ROUTE

 • Scratch a hungry itch for world-class seafood.
 Lobster roll, anyone?

-• A visit to Prince Edward Island National Park and it’s stunning red soil beaches
+• A visit to Prince Edward Island National Park and its stunning red soil beaches

-• A trip through Charlottetown, the capital city of Prince Edward Island and considered the "Birthplace of Confederation" after the historic 1864 Charlottetown Conference which led to Confederation.
+• A trip through Charlottetown, the capital city of Prince Edward Island and considered the "Birthplace of Confederation" after the historic 1864 Charlottetown Conference, which led to Confederation.

 • Set your sights on some of Canada’s best lighthouses